tinySSB/tiny-ssb-spec/README.md

       such that people can @-mention, or DM with just one ID, but this is currently not possible
-    - you cannot use the same keys on 2 devices safely: if they both publish then you can break the "linear linked-list" expectaction of your feed and you break replication
+    - you cannot use the same keys on 2 devices safely: if they both publish then you can break the "linear linked-list" expectation of your feed and you break replication
 - multiple identities per device is easy
     - just add another signing key-pair